 - All-Pass (or Phase-Shift) filter type has no effect on the amplitude of the signal.
 Its function is, without affecting its amplitude, to change the phase of the signal.

 The most popular and can be found on any mixer is a low cut (high-pass) filter which reduces low-frequency rumble from an audio or mic signal.
 Start from 20hz and go up until you find the sweet spot without affecting sound source.
 For example, for male vocals, you could go up to 100hz.
 For a female, up to 120hz.
-Experiment to get the best possible microphone noise reduction.
+Experiment to get the best possible microphone noise suppression.
 If you want to removed static, these filters can be quite effective.You should also

 After we have applied the filters, if background sounds are still present, we should fine-tune the signal with the equalizer.